yumaikas/chrono/api.md

 Add a number of months to a given date, returning a year/month/day struct.

 date: A dictionary that contains at least a year, month and month-day field.
 An os/date can be used.
-months-to-add: An integer number of months to add
+months-to-add: An integer number of months to add.

 ### nth-weekday-of